 “Recent house price growth shows how property has shown its resilience against economic doom and gloom and the cost-of-living squeeze,” he said.

 “Landlords are anticipating that a shortage of rental properties will help keep prices buoyant, particularly as working patterns continue to adjust to the post-pandemic world and people seek to move back to big cities, particularly in popular areas such as London, which is also seen to be better placed to ride out the next series of economic challenges and opportunities.”

 “Landlords went through a tough period following the COVID-19 pandemic, with residential property transactions falling by more than half and business investment contracting.
 But the sector has survived and is now looking forward.”

 “The 2022–23 financial year is forecast to see a further softening in residential property transactions as vendors wait for the right buyer rather than accept any perception of loss in value.”

-Remote and hybrid working models are sustaining high levels of demand for rental properties with private gardens, and for those in close proximity to public parks.
-While this continues as the new norm, investors will continue to set their sights on homeworking-friendly homes as uniquely attractive investment opportunities.
+Remote and hybrid working models are sustaining high levels of demand for rental properties with private gardens and for those in proximity to public parks.
+While this continues as the new norm, investors will continue to set their sights on homework-friendly homes as uniquely attractive investment opportunities.